SAIVISHAL007/WATER_QUALITY_PREDICTION/README.md

 ```bash
 pip install pandas numpy matplotlib seaborn scikit-learn
 ```
-# 🌊 Week 2 - Water Quality Prediction using Random Forest Regressor
+# 🌊Water Quality Prediction using Random Forest Regressor

-## 📅 Internship Week: 23 June 2025
 **Mentor-Guided Task:** Enhancing pollutant prediction using Random Forest and station/year-based features.

 ---

 ## 🧠 Objective

-The aim of Week 2 is to improve our predictive model for water pollutants by:
+The aim is to improve our predictive model for water pollutants by:
 - Cleaning and encoding the data properly.
 - Using **station ID** and **year** as predictors.
 - Training a **MultiOutput Random Forest Regressor**.